WordPress-Coding-Standards/rfcs/text/0000-type-declarations.md

 # Adoption Strategy

-Retrofitting existing functions with Type Declarations is generally discouraged.
+Retrofitting existing functions with Type Declarations should be avoided 💯.
 Doing so would suddenly enforce a rule that did not exist prior, causing runtime errors.
 For example, imagine themes and plugins calling core functions that previously accepted multiple data types, but now require a specific type.
 Not good!
-This scenario should be avoided.
+This scenario must be avoided.

 However, new functions (particularly protected and private methods of a class) are encouraged to use Type Declarations supported by the minimum version of PHP they are targeting.
 If targeting a modern version of PHP (7.0+), the use of [Return Type Declarations](http://php.net/manual/en/functions.returning-values.php#functions.returning-values.type-declaration) is encouraged also.